meekostuff/meeko-panner/README.md

 <b>NOTE:</b> HTMLDecor doesn't require `pushState` if integrated into a site,
 but to use it in a bookmarklet would require the bookmarklet to be run on every page.

-The following browsers have been tested:
+Recent versions of the following browsers have been tested:

-- Chrome 23
+- Chrome
-- Safari 5.1 / Webkit nightlies
+- Safari
-- Firefox 17
+- Firefox
+- Opera

 IE10 supports `pushState` but has not been tested.